 3. Play some tunes

 Everything is more fun with music!
 Find some energetic music to liven up your event and get your team moving.
 No need to worry about a complicated A/V system, you can even run music from a laptop.
-However, if your event is taking place out side, it might be in your best interests to find some speakers to plug a phone or mp3 player into.
+However, if your event is taking place outside, it might be in your best interests to find some speakers to plug a phone or mp3 player into.

 4. Dress Down

-If your work places observes strict office attire, consider giving your employees permission to dress down for the day.
+If your workplace observes strict office attire, consider giving your employees permission to dress down for the day.
 Even if your Office Olympics only takes the afternoon, it will help make the day fun and special for everyone involved.
 Let everyone who’s participating know they can dress for comfort, so you won’t have to worry about anyone getting hurt trying to run in high heels!

-DYI olympic medals are easy to make!
+DYI Olympic medals are easy to make!
 All you need are some recycled bottle caps or jar lids, glitter, and glue.
 Just coat the lids with a liberal amount of glue, and dip them in gold, silver or bronze glitter.
 Find the full tutorial for these prizes here.
 You can also buy medals from your local party store, or give away some other kind of prize to the winners.
-If you’re going the monetary route, we recommend $5, $10 and $20 dollar gift cards as prizes to the winners.
+If you’re going the monetary route, we recommend $5, $10, and $20 dollar gift cards as prizes to the winners.

 6. Have Fun!

 This might seem obvious, but it’s important to remember the motivation behind an Office Olympics.
-While the competition can be motivating and exciting, don’t let competitiveness take over to the point where people aren’t having fun any more.
+While the competition can be motivating and exciting, don’t let competitiveness take over to the point where people aren’t having fun anymore.
 Keeping the prizes relatively low-stakes can help with this.
 Higher ticket prizes, while nice for the winner, can cause a lot of resentment among colleagues.
 Make sure everyone is having fun by encouraging friendly support when possible.